Revived Mays Landing/EHT/Galloway Babe Ruth team reaches regional final

 People are also reading…

-Angelo and Pete Fazzino started the Atlantic West 13-and-under team back up after it last competed at the Babe Ruth level in 2017.
+Angelo and Pete Fazzino revived the Atlantic West 13-and-under team which last competed at the Babe Ruth level in 2017.
 Atlantic West features players from Mays Landing, Egg Harbor Township and Galloway Township.

 Fazzino and his son, Aiden, live in Galloway.
 Angelo has coached Babe Ruth for more than 10 years, he said.
 Angelo coached the Mays Landing Lightning softball team to three district titles and led them to the regional semifinals in 2017.